 Wetaskiwin Fire Services protects the community by providing emergency response services to residents within the City limits and approximately 3,000 people in County of Wetaskiwin’s Zone Two fire protection area.

 E-911 service is provided to residents through a contract with City of Red Deer Dispatch Services and Telus Communications.
 The E-911 center takes the calls and relays them directly to the fire department via two-way radio system.

-The 37-member department is currently composed of a full time Fire Chief, Deputy Fire Chief, a half-time Fire Inspector and Public Education Officer and Administrative support staff.
+The 36-member department is currently composed of a full time Fire Chief and Deputy Fire Chief, and a half-time Administrative support staff.
 All other members are paid-on-call including: